Fairy Creek old-growth logging protests: Public awareness and engagement

 Social media campaigns and online fundraising campaigns mobilized public opinion and resources related to blockades and protests at Fairy Creek and in the forests of South Vancouver Island at a time in the COVID-19 pandemic when travel in British Columbia was largely restricted to essential travel only, within local health authorities.

-In Spring 2021, actor and photographer Cole Sprouse supported protestors by visiting and sharing a photo essay documenting Fairy Creek old-growth and protest activity.
-Celebrity support for protestors was also offered by actor Mark Ruffalo and former wrestler Hulk Hogan, and musicians Bruce Cockburn and Midnight Oil, who gave protest organizers permission to use their songs on social media.
+In spring 2021, actor and photographer Cole Sprouse supported protesters by visiting and sharing a photo essay documenting Fairy Creek old-growth and protest activity.
+Celebrity support for protesters was also offered by actor Mark Ruffalo and former wrestler Hulk Hogan, and musicians Bruce Cockburn and Midnight Oil, who gave protest organizers permission to use their songs on social media.
 In June 2021Vogue magazine also carried a photo essay featuring land defenders at Fairy Creek.

 On May 24, 2021, poet, writer, and publisher Gary Geddes crossed the police line at Waterfall Camp to be arrested and raise awareness of the protests.

 On July 1, 2021, PBS Digital Studios added a video called Terra explaining unique aspects of the temperate rainforest in Fairy Creek, including its mycorrhizal network and canopy soils which are still not fully understood.
-The call for conservation, narrated by Joe Hanson (host of It’s Okay To Be Smart), was uploaded to the PBS website and YouTube channel as part of the Overview series.
+The call for conservation, narrated by Joe Hanson (host of It's Okay To Be Smart), was uploaded to the PBS website and YouTube channel as part of the Overview series.

+Disappearance of protesters

+In 2021, two Fairy Creek protesters went missing while participating in the blockade.

+On October 21, 2021, Gerald 'Smiley' Kearney was reported missing.
+He was last seen attempting to hike from Ridge Camp to Heli Camp, across the Fairy Creek watershed.
+To date, his body has never been found.

+On December 11, 2021, a protester named Kevin 'Bear' Henry was declared missing.
+They had last been in contact with their family on November 27.
+Henry, who uses they/them pronouns, later told reporters that their van had become stuck in a remote, wooded area.
+They managed to survive the winter by sheltering inside of a car and surviving "on beans and snow."
+They were discovered on February 9, 2022, by a group of loggers and evacuated to safety.

+Recent Developments

+2024 political agreement

+In December 2024, the BC NDP and Green Party signed a cooperation agreement that included a commitment to "ensure permanent protection of the Fairy Creek watershed" in partnership with the Pacheedaht and Ditidaht First Nations, pending the resolution of existing legal proceedings and community negotiations.
+The agreement was part of a broader accord on shared priorities including health care, housing, and climate action, to be reviewed annually.